DNM1008/Dots/README.md

 * Super + T toggles floating
   * Super + LMB moves the window
   * Super + RMB resizes the window
-* Super + V toggles CopyQ main window
+* Super + V toggles the clipboard history
 * Super + W launches Firefox if installed
 * Super + Shift + S set up screenshot region, I set the default to just copy the screenshot to the clipboard instead of to a file
-* Super + Shift + P launches Rofi Power Menu (if installed, not recommended though cuz normal rofi is quicker to just shutdown/reboot and I have not configured signout, and with an SSD you should be just as quick rebootingj anyway)
 * Super + Minus shrinks the window horizontally
 * Super + Equal expands the window horizontally
 * Super + H/J/K/L moves the focus onto window of relative positions